Key Takeaways

 – Gulf Business

-How Can You Identify a Zoom Phishing Attacks
+How to Spot a Zoom Phishing Email

 Check the email domain name

 You should check the name and email address of the sender very carefully.
 The domain name of a legitimate sender would look like abc@company[.]com.
-However, a phishing email would contain a sender id which would say abc@commpany[.]com or abc@companny[.]com.
+However, a phishing email would contain a sender ID which would say abc@commpany[.]com or abc@companny[.]com.

 Be wary of requests for sensitive information